selsamman/redux-reactions/README.md

         }]}
 };
 ```
-Add your reaction definitons as reactions:
+Add your reaction definitions as reactions:
 ```
 import {Reactions} from 'redux-redactions';
 Reactions.addReactions(todoList);